 Looking for a prenatal class that fits your schedule?

 Try an online prenatal class at YogaToday!
 Your first two weeks are free.

-To help us make sense of our pregnancy flow and make sure we’re avoiding anything unsafe during our yoga practice, we turned to pregnant NYC yogi Anna Gannon, who tells us what 5 yoga moves to avoid during pregnancy, and walks us through a luscious (and pregnancy-friendly) Low Lunge Open Twist.
+To help us make sense practicing yoga while pregnant and make sure we’re avoiding anything unsafe during our yoga practice, we turned to pregnant NYC yogi Anna Gannon, who tells us what 5 yoga moves to avoid during pregnancy, and walks us through a luscious (and pregnancy-friendly) Low Lunge Open Twist.

 According to the American Pregnancy Association, yoga can be incredibly beneficial during your pregnancy.
 Yoga increases circulation which helps with decreasing swelling during pregnancy.
 It helps you to stay connected with your body and breath which can help you to feel strong and more balanced, grounded and calm during the hormonal changes that occur during pregnancy.
 It allows you to turn your attention inward and listen to your body, preparing you for giving birth in the future.

 If you’re not taking a prenatal class, how can you be sure you are being safe when practicing yoga while pregnant?

-I think the main way to stay safe in any yoga class pregnant or not is by paying attention to how you feel in any given moment.
+I think the main way to stay safe when practicing yoga while pregnant, or really any time, is by paying attention to how you feel in any given moment.
 If you are feeling good then chances are what you are doing is safe for your body, if you don’t feel comfortable or something doesn’t feel right in your body then don’t do it.
 Yoga is an individual practice and every body and person is different.
 Although you should always inform a teacher that you are pregnant, do know that a teacher can’t tell you specifically what is right or wrong for your body, only you can know that so make sure to remember to feel.